 Additionally, give your body time to warm up and cool down before class.
 As you ease into each class, and out of it, you’re giving your body time to adapt and do what you request of it.
 That also means going into postures slowly and coming out of them slowly, too.

-Finally, don’t try to go to a yoga class once a week or once a month.
+Finally, don’t go to a yoga class once a week or once a month only.
 The more time you give your body to learn the movements and become flexible and strong, the better your classes will be.

 And, most importantly, you’ll reduce your risk of injury.
 Yoga is wonderful for your body, mind, and spirit.
 Take it easy on yourself and prevent injuries so you can enjoy your practice year-round.

 Like what you read?
 Be sociable, comment and share it!
 Thanks.